bradhowes/keystrokecountdown/src/articles/joystick/index.md

 ## Code

-The source code for my `JoyStickView` class is found as part of a [Xcode Swift playground](https://github.com/bradhowes/Joystick) on Github.
+The source code for my `JoyStickView` class is found as part of a [Xcode Swift playground](https://github.com/bradhowes/Joystick) on GitHub.
 See the [README](https://github.com/bradhowes/Joystick) there for details on the playground content and the [JoyStickView.swift](https://github.com/bradhowes/Joystick/blob/master/Joystick.playground/Sources/JoyStickView.swift) in particular.